 Get More Study Time: 5 Actionable Tips

-Five practical tips any online degree-seeking student can use now.
+Five practical tips any student in an online degree program can use now.

 Quick.
 Name the Rolling Stones’ first top-ten hit in the United States.
 (Hint: They performed the tune during their first guest spot on The Ed Sullivan Show.)

 If the song was before your time, (the year was 1964) – or if visiting the Rock and Roll Hall of Fame is not on your bucket list – the answer is “Time Is On My Side.”

 As a working adult, perhaps with children to take care of and family obligations that eat through the hours in your day, it may feel as if time is never on your side.

 But as a student, you know that time is one of your most important resources.

 While entire books have been written on the subject of time management, you probably don’t have the time to read them.
 So, here are five practical tips you can start using right now that won’t take any time at all to read.

 1. Tweak your game plan each semester.